sbt/website/src/tutorial/10-Using-Plugins.md

   )
 ```

-Auto plugins should document whether they need to explicitly enabled.
+Auto plugins should document whether they need to be explicitly enabled.
 If you're
 curious which auto plugins are enabled for a given project, just run the
 `plugins` command on the sbt console.